Caution: Check with rangers or lifeguards that conditions are safe for your planned activities.

 Depart from Pillar Point Yacht Harbor, Half Moon Bay, CA

 Daily 3 - 3½ hour tours aboard the 56-foot Salty Lady.
-Open observation deck, indoor salon.
+Open observation deck,

 Oceanic Society Whale Watching Tours